Wilfried-Tcheumaha/yelp-assistant/README.md

 - and generating a final response with **OpenAI** using the retrieved records as the input.

 At runtime, the assistant is exposed as a small **FastAPI** service.
+The project also includes a **Streamlit chat UI** for interactive usage.

 Yelp dataset: https://business.yelp.com/data/resources/open-dataset/